Experimental measurement and a physical interpretation of quantum shadow enumerators: Introduction

 In a second experiment, we directly measure the QWEs of the $\llbracket 7,1,3\rrbracket$ color code by performing transversal Bell measurements on two copies of the maximally mixed logical state.
 Our experiment simultaneously constitutes a Bell measurement on the logical level of this code.
 Therefore, we can detect and correct errors on the Bell samples.
 After discarding all outcomes with violated parity checks (ca.~$57\%$ of the data), we can correctly (within error bars) infer the number of weight-$i$ stabilizers and logical Pauli operators for all $i\in\{0,\ldots, 7\}$.
 This observation can be regarded as an experimental signature confirming that the probed QECC has distance $d=3$.

-Besides the rich information one gains about entanglement and QEC-related properties, our protocol has yet another useful application: when the QWEs of a target state are known in advance, directly measuring QWEs constitutes an extremely sample-efficient one-sided test---with the additional practical benefit of being single-setting---for bugfixing quantum circuits and spotting implementation errors early on.
-In this context, it is important to note that QWEs are local-unitary invariants~\cite{rains_quantum_weight_1998}, hence, incorrect QWEs cannot stem from incorrectly implemented single-qubit gates in the final layer of a preparation circuit.
-This informs where to look for mistakes.

-Our work is organized as follows.
-In Sec.~\ref{sec:qwe_macwilliams}, we introduce QWEs and discuss their relationship to the MacWilliams transform.
-This section aims to be pedagogical, introducing the essential terminology needed to report our experimental results.
-In Sec.~\ref{sec:bell_sampling}, we develop the theory underlying single-setting measurements of QWEs via two-copy Bell sampling experiments.
-All our experimental demonstrations are then reported in Sec.~\ref{sec:experiment}.
-We prove performance guarantees concerning the scalability of our protocol in Sec.~\ref{sec:complexity_and_robustness}.
-Lastly, in Sec.~\ref{sec:dicke_entanglement_stability}, we leverage QWEs to theoretically analyze the noise resilience of entanglement for certain quantum states on up to $n=1000$ qubits.
+Our work is organized as follows. {\add We review QWEs and the MacWilliams transform in Sec.~\ref{sec:qwe_macwilliams}.
+Our main result that QWEs can be understood in terms of two-copy Bell sampling experiments is established in Sec.~\ref{sec:bell_sampling}. } All our experimental demonstrations are then reported in Sec.~\ref{sec:experiment}.
+We prove performance guarantees concerning the scalability of our {\add two-copy learning} protocol in Sec.~\ref{sec:complexity_and_robustness}.
+Lastly, in Sec.~\ref{sec:dicke_entanglement_stability}, we leverage {\add our new insights} to analyze the noise resilience of entanglement for certain quantum states on up to $n=1000$ qubits.